Ksbenzley/startup/notes.md

 ## HTML

-Creating a link:
-- <a href="differentHTML.html">Visible Link

-<div><br>
+Commands and what they do:
+- a: creates a hyper link; must add href="linkToImage" and the link title
-- this creates a directory almost
+- DIV: creates a sort of directory

-<aside><br>
-- creates an "aside" which basically is like a note or fun-fact
+- aside: creates basically a note or fun-fact; something unrelated

-<nav><br>
-- a directory where you can put other hyperlinks.
-Search engines look for this tag<br>
+- nav: a directory where you can put other hyperlinks.
+Search engines look for this tag

-You can also use "style="..." to make the text or whatever look slightly better by changing its size and/or color.
+- style=: can be added into other commands to give the text for style like width, height, or font color

 ## CSS